dtennander/optional/README.md

 # Optional
 ### [![Build Status](https://travis-ci.org/DiTo04/optional.svg?branch=master)](https://travis-ci.org/DiTo04/optional)

-This is a small library for us that is strong users of `Optional<>` in Java and would like the same paradigm in Go.
+This is a small library containing the functionality given to Java by `Optional<>`.
+It allows Go users to reduce `nil` checks and creates more readable code.

 ## Usage
 ```go